Undressed (Sombr song)

-"Undressed" is a song by American singer-songwriter Sombr.
-Written solely by Sombr and co-produced with Tony Berg, the song was released as a single from his debut studio album I Barely Know Her on March 21, 2025, through Warner Records and Sombr's own imprint SMB.
-"Undressed" was released to the US pop radio on May 13.
+"Undressed" is a song performed by American singer and songwriter Sombr.
+Written solely by Sombr and co-produced with Tony Berg, the song was released as a single from his debut studio album, I Barely Know Her, on March 21, 2025, through Warner Records and Sombr's own imprint SMB.
+"Undressed" was sent to US pop radio on May 13, 2025.

 The song became Sombr's breakout hit, alongside "Back to Friends" (2024), both of which entered multiple song charts concurrently after going viral on the video-sharing app TikTok.
 The song topped the Irish Singles Chart, the airplay charts in the Czech Republic and Latvia, as well as the US Hot Rock & Alternative Songs chart, and peaked at number 16 on the Billboard Hot 100.
 Additionally, it reached the top ten in Australia, Belgium, Lebanon, New Zealand, Norway, and the United Kingdom.
-It has been certified platinum or higher in Australia, Canada, New Zealand, the United Kingdom, and the Unites States.
+It has been certified platinum or higher in Australia, Austria, Canada, New Zealand, the United Kingdom, and the United States.

+Sombr performed "Undressed" at the 2026 Brit Awards, where the song was nominated for International Song of the Year.